-MOSFET biasing is the job of the DC network around a MOSFET: establish a stable, well-defined Operating point (a specific and , with the device in saturation) so that the small-signal amplifier sitting on top of it works as designed.
-All small-signal analysis assumes a known bias point — biasing is what makes that assumption true in a real, mass-produced circuit.
+The DC network around a MOSFET has one job: set a stable, well-defined Operating point (a specific and , device in saturation) so the small-signal amplifier on top of it works as designed.
+All small-signal analysis assumes a known bias point.
+Biasing is what makes that assumption true in a real, mass-produced circuit.

 Why fixing fails

-The naive idea is to just apply a fixed gate-source voltage and read off the drain current from the MOSFET square-law .
-This fails badly in practice.
-Both the Threshold voltage and the MOSFET transconductance parameter vary widely — between nominally identical transistors, with temperature, and across the manufacturing process.
-The current depends on the square of , so a small spread in or produces a huge spread in .
-A fixed that gives in one transistor can give in another or in a third.
+The naive idea: apply a fixed gate-source voltage and read off the drain current from the MOSFET square-law .
+It fails badly in practice.
+Both the Threshold voltage and the MOSFET transconductance parameter vary widely between nominally identical transistors, with temperature, and across the manufacturing process.
+The current goes as the square of , so a small spread in or produces a huge spread in .
+A fixed giving in one transistor can give in another or in a third.
 The operating point is uncontrolled, and the amplifier built on it is worthless.

 The fix: source resistor + fixed gate reference